tsmatz/diffusion-tutorials/Readme.md

 # Diffusion Models Tutorial (Python)

-This repository shows you the implementation of representative diffusion model (DM) algorithms from scratch in Python, with theoretical aspects behind code.
+This repository shows you the implementation of representative diffusion model (DM) algorithms from scratch in Python (PyTorch), with theoretical aspects behind code.

 ## Table of Contents